lepisma/lepisma.github.io/_posts/2017-06-29-leaving-goodreads.md

 Rightly so if maybe the users are satisfied.

 Its search doesn't provide what you expect from all modern search interfaces.
-Try turning on infinite scroll in you shelves and keep going down only to learn about *random sampling*.
+Try turning on infinite scroll in your shelves and keep going down only to learn about *random sampling*.
 Oh and the clutter in the default setting of your feed.
 Everything and more made me switch to a scheme where my reading data is more bare, accessible and manageable without the noise.